overture-stack/stage/README.md

 <img align="right" width="120vw" src="productDMS.svg" alt="arranger-logo"/>
 </div>

 The DMS-UI is a React-based user interface designed to prop up browser-accessible data portals.
-Although the DMS-UI can be used for any web application, it is designed to integrate with Overtures Ego and Arranger microservices.
+Although the DMS-UI can be used for any web application, it is designed to integrate with Overture's Ego and Arranger microservices.

 The DMS-UI is a [Next.js](https://nextjs.org/) project bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).